-1.24 Non-assurance services Required Obtain a copy of the NAB's 2011 annual report and find the disclosures on page 153.
-How much was Ernst & Young paid for the non-assurance, or other, services?
+Obtain a copy of a recent annual report (most companies make their annual reports available on the company's website) and find the disclosures explaining the amounts paid to auditors.
+How much was the auditor paid for the audit and non-assurance, or other, services?

-Extract from NAB's 2011 Annual report, p 153:
+Based on NAB's 2014 Annual report, p 173:

-NAB shows separately the amount paid for audit fees, the amount paid for auditrelated fees, and the other fees.
+NAB shows separately the amount paid for audit fees, the amount paid for audit-related fees, and the other fees.
 The audit-related fees are for work which is reasonably related to the audit, but not the audit fee itself.
 The category 'other fees' is for any consulting type work done by the auditor.
 The note to the disclosure explains that the auditor could be required by a regulation or law to attest to the accuracy of the information.

-The total amount of \$16,205,000 paid to Ernst & Young Australia by the group in 2011 was divided into audit fees and other fees.
+The total amount of \$16,620,000 paid to Ernst & Young Australia by the group in 2014 was divided into audit fees and other fees.

-The total audit fees for the Group in 2011to Ernst & Young Australia were \$11,508,000
+The total audit fees for the Group in 2011 to Ernst & Young Australia were \$11,341,000, with a further \$4,694,000 for audit related fees.